AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-mac/overview.md

 The first four basic features make the application more convenient and user-friendly, i.e. *Kill Switch*, *Auto-update*, *Launch AdGuard VPN at login*, and *Auto-connect on app launch*.
 What’s more, you can choose between light, dark, and system themes — the latter one matches the theme on your Mac.

 Another option that shouldn't be overlooked is that you can allow AdGuard VPN to gather and send anonymized crash reports, technical and interaction data in order to help us improve our app.
-Last but not least, thanks to the button on the right, you can export logs to your Mac.
+Last but not least, using the button on the right, you can export logs from your Mac.
 This can be useful if you want to attach logs to your message to support.

 ### DNS servers